arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/getting-started/getting-started.md

 ### Install GIGA Core

-To use the shield you will need to have a GIGA R1 WiFi board.
-To use the GIGA R1 WiFi, you will need to install the **GIGA core**, which can be done directly in the Arduino IDE, under "Board Manager".
+To use the shield you will need a GIGA R1 WiFi board.
+You also need to install the **GIGA core**, which can be done directly in the Arduino IDE, under "Board Manager".

 ![Install GIGA core.](assets/install-giga.png)